Employee Engagement – 70 Ideas that Work Wonders

 Here are 70 ways you can boost employee engagement levels within your organization.

 Employee Engagement Definition

 In its simplest form, employee engagement is the level to which your workforce feels connected to the company.

-Want the good news or the bad news?
-This year, according to Gallup, companies throughout the US measured the highest percentage of employee engagement in the last 20+ years.
-That sounds like great news!
+According to Gallup, companies throughout the US measured the highest percentage of employee engagement in the last 20+ years.

 Let’s look at the data.

 - Unengaged Employees: 53%

 - Engaged Employees: 34%